marco-willi/camera-trap-data-pipeline/README.md

         -output_csv /home/packerc/shared/zooniverse/Exports/RUA/RUA_S1_classifications_aggregated.csv
 ```

+#### Aggregation Logic

+1. Group / collect all classifications of a specific subject (synonym to capture)
+2. For each species (incl. blanks) calculate the following stats:
+  - how many users identified it (and the proportion of all users)
+  - calculate among the users who identified the species the proportions of users who identified a certain characteristic (e.g. 0.9 may identified a 'moving' behavior)
+  - calculate among the users who identified the species the median number of counts (round up)
+  - characteristics that were not asked for or no user answered are indicated by an empty string: ''
+3. Calculate the median over the number of different species identified by each user (round up)
+4. Flag the top N species (number of different species identified) with 'species_is_plurality_consensus'.
+Choose a random species on ties.
+5. Export the full dataset including species without consensus, blanks, and additional information.

 ### Add Meta-Data to Aggregated Classifications (in development)

 This function adds meta-data to aggregated classifications, like location, timestamp, and